yanrongzhang1/cookie-clicker/README.md

 # Cookie-clicker
-This is an automated cookie-clicker that uses Selenium WebDriver to click cookies on "https://orteil.dashnet.org/experiments/cookie/" continuously.
+This is an automated cookie-clicker that uses Selenium WebDriver to click cookies continuously.
 It checks for upgrades every 5 seconds and purchases the most expensive available upgrade.
 # Requirments
 Selenium is installed.
 # Usage instructions